SONiC (operating system): Overview

 SONiC was developed and open sourced by Microsoft in 2016.

 The software decouples network software from the underlying hardware and is built on the Switch Abstraction Interface API.
 It runs on network switches and ASICs from multiple vendors.
 Notable supported network features include Border Gateway Protocol (BGP), remote direct memory access (RDMA), QoS, and various other Ethernet/IP technologies.
 Much of the protocol support is provided through inclusion of the FRRouting suite of routing daemons.

 The SONiC community includes cloud providers, service providers, and silicon and component suppliers, as well as networking hardware OEMs and ODMs.
 It has more than 850 members.
-Companies using and/or contributing to SONiC include Alibaba Group, Aviz Networks, Celestica, Arista Networks, Broadcom, Dell, Cisco Systems, Comcast, Hedgehog, Juniper, Nokia, Nvidia-Mellanox and VMware.
-SONiC is used in Microsoft’s Azure networking services.

-The SONiC network operating system was presented at the ACM SIGCOMM 2nd Asia-Pacific Workshop on Networking 2018 (APNET 2018) in Beijing, China.

 The source code is licensed under a mix of open source licenses including the GNU General Public License and the Apache License, and is available on GitHub.